Holbeach: Education

 There are two primary schools in Holbeach – Holbeach Primary School and William Stukeley Church of England Primary School.

 The local secondary school on Park Road was called the George Farmer Technology & Language College but, in September 2011, it became the University Academy Holbeach.

 Holbeach is the base for a campus of the University of Lincoln, redeveloped in 2004 on the Park Road site of the former Holbeach Agricultural Centre and now known as the National Centre for Food Manufacturing.
 The campus specialises in food manufacturing technology.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.
+It is also possible to receive reception from the Waltham TV transmitter which broadcast BBC East Midlands and ITV Central, and Sandy Heath TV transmitter that broadcast BBC East and ITV Anglia.

+The town is covered by both BBC Radio Cambridgeshire and BBC Radio Lincolnshire.
+Other radio stations including Greatest Hits Radio Lincolnshire and Hits Radio Lincolnshire.
+Tulip Radio operated from Spalding until 2017.
+The area is also one of the few in Lincolnshire to be covered by a local DAB multiplex, NOW Peterborough.

+Local newspapers are Spalding Today and Spalding Voice.

 Sport

 The local football club is Holbeach United, founded in 1929.
 The team plays in the United Counties League, part of the English football league system, and are known as the Tigers in reference to 'Fen Tigers', 18th-century local people who fought against the destruction of their way of life through the draining of the Fens.

 Speedway racing took place at nearby Bell End at Whaplode St Catherine.
 Details of the events are sketchy and some reports suggest the venue had grass-surfaced straights and dirt-surfaced bends.
 The venue is known to have operated in the immediate post-war era but closed in 1948.